3liz/lizmap-web-client-demo/INSTALLATION.md

 Some projects are using SQL data.
 By default, projects are using a [PostgreSQL service](https://www.postgresql.org/docs/current/libpq-pgservice.html) called `PG_SERVICE`.

-1. You should first have a look to the content of the SQL file, to see for instance the associated SQL schema it will **overwrite**.
+1. You should first have a look at the content of the SQL file, to see for instance the associated SQL schema it will **overwrite**.

 2. Load the SQL in your database